-Some of the common running technique issues we see in runners with knee pain and patellofemoral pain include:
+Some of the common running technique issues we see in runners with runner's knee include:

 Increased vertical oscillation (up and down movement)

-If there have been potential running gait issues identified, some of the following strategies can be used:
+If there are running gait issues identified, some of the strategies that can be used include:

-Increasing cadence by 5-10% has been shown to reduce knee loads (Heiderscheit et al. 2011, Lenhart et al. 2013, Willson et al. 2014).
-This can also help reduce overstride and increased vertical oscillation.
+Increasing cadence by 5-10% has been shown to reduce knee loads (Heiderscheit 2011, Lenhart 2013, Willson 2014).
+This can also help reduce overstride & vertical oscillation.

-Transitioning from rearfoot to forefoot strike: caution with this one to not over correct and run on the toes
+Transitioning from rearfoot to forefoot strike: caution with this one to not overcorrect & run on the toes

 Using a slight forward trunk lean

 Cues to reduce pelvic drop, hip adduction and “knee strategy”

 There are often many retraining options but it’s important to consider how changes impact other areas!
 It is important that you seek advice from your health professional before making changes to your running technique to ensure that any changes are right for you.